Work of breathing: Effects of pressure and gas composition

+The maximum voluntary ventilation and breathing capacity are approximately inversely proportional to the square root of gas density, which for a given gas is proportional to absolute pressure.
+Use of a low density gas like helium or hydrogen to replace nitrogen in the mixture helps not only to reduce the narcotic effects, but also the density and thereby the work of breathing.
+To be non-combustible, there must be less than 4% by volume of oxygen in a hydrogen rich mixture.
+The presence and concentration of other diluents such as nitrogen or helium does not affect the flammability limit in a hydrogen rich mixture.

 Underwater breathing apparatus

 In the diving industry the performance of breathing apparatus is often referred to as work of breathing.
 In this context it generally means the external work of an average single breath taken through the specified apparatus for given conditions of ambient pressure, underwater environment, flow rate during the breathing cycle, and gas mixture - underwater divers may breathe oxygen-rich breathing gas to reduce the risk of decompression sickness, or gases containing helium to reduce narcotic effects.
 Helium also has the effect of reducing the work of breathing by reducing density of the mixture, though helium's viscosity is fractionally greater than nitrogen's.
 Standards for these conditions exist and to make useful comparisons between breathing apparatus they must be tested to the same standard.

+Free-flow systems; In a free-flow breathing apparatus, the user breathes from the volume of ambient pressure gas in front of the face.
+If the supply is adequate, exhaled gas is flushed away by fresh gas flow, and only fresh gas is inhaled – there is no dead space.
+Work of breathing is affected by gas density due to pressure and gas composition, and there may be positive or negative static lung loading, but there is no additional external work of breathing due to airflow through the breathing apparatus.
+Surface-supplied divers who will be working hard underwater often use free-flow systems for this reason.